davidlazar/pwclip/README.md

 1. Generate a random key:

-        $ dd if=/dev/random of=secret_key bs=1 count=128
+        $ dd if=/dev/random of=pwclip_key bs=1 count=128
-        $ export PWCLIP_KEYFILE=`realpath secret_key`

-    It's your responsibility to protect the key, for example using GPG.
-    I keep mine in an encrypted directory.
+2. Secure the key.
+I keep mine in an encrypted directory:

+        $ alias pwclip='pwclip.py -k ~/enc/pwclip_key'

+    Alternatively, you can use pwclip with a master passphrase by encrypting the key with a tool like [scrypt](https://www.tarsnap.com/scrypt.html):

+        $ scrypt enc pwclip_key pwclip_key.enc
+        $ rm pwclip_key
+        $ alias pwclip='pwclip.py -c "scrypt dec ~/pwclip_key.enc"'

+    You will be prompted for the passphrase whenever you run pwclip.

-2. Create a separate YAML file containing the password settings for each account.
+3. Create a separate YAML file containing the password settings for each account.
 Here is a minimal example:

         $ cat github